 Click on the links below to see what we can do

-In Security This is one of our latest documentary films.
-Released in October 2010, this film explores the history of barbed wire, from its introduction on the Great Plains in the 1870s to control animals, to its use today to control people.
+In Security This film explores the history of barbed wire, from its introduction on the Great Plains in the 1870s to control animals, to its use today to control people.

 Northern Grown This is 30 min. film about food security in Northwestern Ontario and research by Lakehead University’s Food Security Research Network.